ZachisGit/QuantumComputationEngine/README.md

 # QuantumComputationEngine
 The Quantum Computation Engine (QCE) is my experimental quantum-computation simulator.
 I will build it from the ground up to learn about quantum computing and to experiment with it.
 My goal is to create a high efficiency simulator that is CUDA powered for maximum computation speed.
 I will start by supplying a couple of resources, if you are interested.

+<b>!This is not actively being worked on at the moment, not enough time!</b>

 # Resources
 Very well constructed overview and intuition about the math and concept of quantum computation (qc):<br/>
 https://www.youtube.com/watch?v=X2q1PuI2RFI&list=PL1826E60FD05B44E4&t=307s&index=1